 Legacy of a golden summer

-This assembly is designed for pupils at Key Stage 3 level or GCSE
+This assembly is designed for pupils at Key Stage 2 level

 Script to introduce the film

 This is a BBC News film about an open-topped bus parade in London, attended by hundreds of thousands of people.